Class 8 Exam > Class 8 Notes > Social Studies (SST) Class 8 > Important Questions: Parliament and the Making of Laws - 1

 FAQs on Class 8 Civics Chapter 3 Important Question Answers - Why Do We Need Parliament

-1. What is the role of Parliament in making laws in India?
+1. What is the role of Parliament in the law-making process?

-2. What are the different types of bills that can be introduced in Parliament?
+3. What are the different types of bills in Parliament?

 Ans.
-There are mainly three types of bills that can be introduced in Parliament: Ordinary Bills, Money Bills, and Constitutional Amendment Bills.
-Ordinary Bills can be introduced in either house and require a simple majority to pass.
-Money Bills relate to taxation or public expenditure and can only be introduced in the Lok Sabha.
-Constitutional Amendment Bills are meant to change the Constitution and require a special majority to be passed.
+There are mainly three types of bills in Parliament: Ordinary Bills, Money Bills, and Constitutional Amendment Bills.
+Ordinary Bills can be introduced in either house and require approval from both.
+Money Bills deal with financial matters and can only be introduced in the Lok Sabha.
+Constitutional Amendment Bills require a special majority and must be approved by both houses.

-4. What is the significance of the President's assent in the law-making process?
+4. What is the significance of a debate in Parliament?

 Download as PDF